 Dubai is known as a playground to the very rich, with countless resources on hand for businesspeople, tourists and expatriates.
 However, launching

 its first-ever film festival was a tremendous undertaking that involved turning four venues, including a bare bones auditorium, huge exhibit hall, and an outdoor amphitheatre, into cinema showcases.
 These venues were not intended for motion picture viewing, so all equipment needed to be flown in and brought together seamlessly.
-The Dubai International Film Festival (DIFF) committee hired BL&S for the complex preparations.
+The Dubai International Film Festival (DIFF) committee hired Boston Light & Sound® (BL&S) for the complex preparations.

 BL&S happily took on the role of turnkey provider, determining all equipment specifications; shipping, installing, and testing equipment; collaborating with local suppliers; and handling all logistics to ensure the best presentation.
 After an initial fact-finding visit to Dubai several months before the event, the BL&S team pulled together all the necessary resources.